Wednesday, October 22, 2025

 Directions:

-1. In a medium bowl, whisk wet ingredients together (eggs, milk, oil)
+1. In a medium bowl, whisk wet ingredients (eggs, milk, oil)

-3. Whisk in the flour all at once or quickly until combined/frothy but not overly smooth (do not overmix); it will be very liquid-y, with little lumps/dots of flour.
+3. Whisk in the wet mixture to the dry until combined/frothy but not overly smooth (do not overmix); it will be very liquid-y, with little lumps/dots of flour.

-4. Let the batter rest for 30 minutes at room temperature or warmer (don't allow to get cold).
+4. Let batter rest for 30 minutes at room temperature or warmer (don't allow to get cold - I use a heat pad LOL).
 Meanwhile,

-1. Preheat** oven to 400°F - 425°F for 20 minutes min (convection not recommended)
+1. Preheat** oven to 450°F for 20 to 30 minutes min (convection not recommended)

-2. Preheat the popover pan on a sheet pan for about 10-30 minutes.
-Remove from oven when batter is ready
+2. Preheat empty popover pan on a sheet pan for about 10-30 minutes.
+Remove from oven after batter has rested the 30 min.

-3. Coat popover pan with the neutral oil and keep it on the sheet pan.
+3. Coat popover pan with the neutral oil while keeping it on the sheet pan.
+Return to oven for another 5 minutes.

-5. Whisk the batter for a few seconds to get it frothy again, then fill each cup about 2/3 full of batter.
+5. Whisk the batter for a few seconds to get it frothy again.
+Remove pan from oven, then fill each cup about 2/3 full of batter - it may sizzle as you pour it in, which is fine.
 (If using muffin pans, fill them a scant over halfway)

-6. Bake for 32 minutes.
-DO NOT open the oven before 18 minutes or the steam inside the popovers will drop and they will deflate.
-If you want, open the oven at that point and pierce them with a knife to let the steam escape, then bake an additional 14 minutes until they are crisp and brown on the outside and moist and airy within.
+6. Bake at 450°F for 5 to 10 minutes.
+Reduce temperature to 425°F and bake remaining 20 to 27 minutes (TOTAL bake time 30-32 minutes).
+DO NOT OPEN THE OVEN for the first 18-20 minutes after which, if desired, you can then pierce them with a knife to let the steam escape, then bake an additional 12-14 minutes until they are crisp and brown on the outside and moist and airy within.

-NOTE: When we tried 400°F, not enough steam to make them rise enough.
+**NOTE: When we tried 400°F, not enough steam to make them rise enough.
 420°F rose nicely but burned the tops, and still no real spillover.
-EntertainingWithBeth notes 450°F for 20 minutes, then reduce heat to 350° for the final 10-15 min.
-She also doesn’t use oil IN the batter.

 No comments: